 If you are not seeing visits reported after 24-48 hours, and you know you have had visitors based on your your WordPress.com Stats, go back to your Google Analytics dashboard and check that your domain is spelled correctly, does not contain www, and matches your primary domain.
 If it meets all of those criteria, generate a new Tracking ID.
 Enter the new ID on your Settings → Analytics screen as outlined above.

 The data from WordPress.com stats and Google Analytics doesn’t match.
 Is something broken?

 WordPress.com stats and Google Analytics use different methods to identify and track activity on your site.
 You can expect Google Analytics and WordPress.com stats to always show slightly different totals for your visits, views, etc. However, you will be able to notice the same trends and patterns in both systems.

 Where can I get support for using Google Analytics?

 Google Analytics is a very popular website analytics service, and you can find plenty of information about it in books, workshops, blog posts, online forums and more.
 We suggest you start with Google’s help center for Analytics, and specifically the getting started guide.
-You can also check out the Analytics support forum, where you can interact with other Analytics users.
+You can also check out the Google Analytics Solutions Community, where you can interact with other Analytics users.